timmcginley/41934/Concepts/IDS.md

 Technical info is available on [buildingSmart's GitHub page](https://github.com/buildingSMART/IDS)

 ## Test Environment

+[this needs to be updated - we are in version - 0.9.6.
+It will become 1.0 when it is a full standard].
 This is a web interface for filling in IDS schemas updated to the latest version v0.5 You can test it at [https://www.xbim.it/xids?bs=true](https://www.xbim.it/xids?bs=true) This is a web assembly application that is running entirely in your browser, and no information is exchanged with the xbim server.
 Taken from post by [CBenghi](https://github.com/CBenghi).